peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

 **Returns:**

-* The bit position of the lowest bit set in the number, starting at 0.
+* The bit position of the lowest bit set in the number's absolute value, starting at 0.
 Returns -1 if this value is 0 or odd.
-Returns 2^63 - 1 (<code>
- Long.MAX_VALUE</code> in.NET or <code>Long.MAX_VALUE</code> in Java) if this
+Returns 2^63 - 1 (<code>Long.MAX_VALUE</code> in.NET or <code>Long.MAX_VALUE</code>
- number is other than zero but the lowest set bit is at 2^63 - 1 or greater.
+ in Java) if this number is other than zero but the lowest set bit is at 2^63 - 1 or greater.
 (Use <code>GetLowBitAsEInteger</code> instead if the application relies on the exact value of the lowest set bit position.).

 ### GetLowBitAsEInteger
     public EInteger GetLowBitAsEInteger()